Adverse drug reaction reports worldwide: 19,719

 If you know of any additional doctors, researchers and/or therapists who have published warnings of persistent side effects stemming from finasteride use, and/or if you would like to suggest adding a medical professional to our Medical Professionals list, please email pertinent links/names to email@example.com.

 The PFS Foundation tracks global media coverage of post-finasteride syndrome on an ongoing basis.
 We then house significant media reports about the condition on our PFS Media Awareness page.
 To date, we have aggregated 295 national media reports and 56 local and/or trade media reports.

 If you know of any PFS media reports, in any language, that are not currently housed on our PFS Media Awareness page, please email pertinent links to media@PFSFoundation.org.

-Proscar (finasteride 5-mg), a prescription medication used to treat enlarged prostate in men, was approved by the US Food and Drug Administration on April 5, 1993.
+Proscar (finasteride 5 mg), a prescription medication used to treat an enlarged prostate in men, was approved by the United States Food and Drug Administration on April 5, 1993.

-Propecia (finasteride 1-mg), a prescription medication used to treat male pattern hair loss, was approved by the US Food and Drug Administration on December 19, 1997.
+Propecia (finasteride 1 mg), a prescription medication used to treat male pattern hair loss, was approved by the United States Food and Drug Administration on December 19, 1997.